-AR helps doctors to plan surgeries, and has even connected doctors in different countries to assist on complex procedures.
+Augmented Reality helps doctors to plan surgeries and has even connected doctors in different countries to assist with complex procedures.
 There is an app called that helps doctors and phlebotomists visualize veins to puncture for IVs.

-We are seeing a huge swing towards AR in consumer goods: furniture, clothing, makeup, hairstyles, and more can be tried on prior to purchase.
+We are seeing a huge swing towards Augmented Reality in consumer goods: furniture, clothing, makeup, hairstyles, and more can be tried on prior to purchase.

 Find out what things are and buy them

 Some remarkable AR apps are emerging, among them, which allows users to point their smartphone at just about anything and discover information about it.
 Want to know what kind of tree that is?
 Blipp it!
 Any object that you capture can potentially connect to its source, which you may then be able to purchase directly from within the app.